International Civil Procedure - Bachelor

 • identify and interpret legal sources of international, European and national law, and to apply them to a set of facts.

-• carry out tasks and works alone or with a group, write and present material, and participate in discussions
+• carry out tasks and works alone or with a group, participate in discussions and present and evaluate legal analyses and points of view in English, both orally and in writing

 ECTS Credits